d-shap/assertions/README.md

 assertThat(stringValue).isNullOrBlank();
 assertThat(stringValue).isNullOrEmpty();
 ```
-This prevents creation of the error prone combinations of matchers.
+This prevents creation of the error prone combinations of assertions.

 Custom assertions and matchers
 ---------------